CommunityDragon/Docs/wad.md

 ## Entry duplication

-If an entry is duplicated, it's offset points to data of an another entry which is not duplicated.
+If an entry is duplicated, it's offset points to data of first entry which is not duplicated.
+Pointed entry does not have duplicated flag set, only subsequent entries do have.
 This is a technique to lower file sizes.

+## Entry checksum

+Not present for entry headers before wad version 3.
+For version 3.0 this is first 8 bytes of sha256 hash.
+Starting with version 3.1 this is xxh3_64bits hash.

 ## File redirection